 Steer clear of hikes that involve any technical climbing and try to pick a route that is well paved with flat terrain.
-Don’t go too extreme into organising a multi-day, long distance camping extravaganza for your first hike.
-The Appalachian trail for example!
+Don’t go too extreme into organising a multi-day, long-distance camping extravaganza for your first hike.
+The Annapurna Circuit or the Appalachian trail for example!

 Tell people your plans

 Share your solo hiking itinerary with friends and family at home.
 This is good practice when traveling alone anyway.
 Let someone at the hotel or hostel know where you are headed and when you expect to be back.

 Some trails (particularly in the US and Australia) have log books at regular checkpoints.
 Add your name to those so you are registered as being on the route.

 At the same time, it is important to keep your location off social media.
 Share your hiking tales, photos, and Instagram stories after the hike.

 You never know what strange people are watching your social media.
 Notably, there may be creepers that are browsing Instagram geotags to see who is around.
 It just isn’t worth it.

 You are going to find yourself getting hungrier than usual if you are hiking and walking for extended periods of time.
 Be sure to pack plenty of snacks and foods suitable for hiking.
 High fibre, slow energy release items like trail mix and cereal bars work wonders.

 You should also work to keep up your blood sugar levels so that you don’t start feeling faint or suffering from a headache on a trail.
 To this end, chocolate, Haribo, and hard boiled sweets are your friend (any excuse!)